erikwebb/drupal-jmeter-tricks/README.md

 ## Contents ##

-- **drupal-jmeter-tricks.jmx**: Sample JMeter test script with multiple thread groups to illustrate different techniques.
+- **test.jmx**: Sample JMeter test script with multiple thread groups to illustrate different techniques.
 The following scenarios are used as examples -
     1. **Drupal Login**: Login as a Drupal user, driven by a CSV file.
     1. **Select From A List**: View a content listing and select a single item at random to view.
     1. **Traverse Menu Tree**: Visit every page located in the main menu.